Personal data collected by us is processed in accordance with The Data Protection (Bailiwick of Guernsey) Law, 2017, the “Law”.

 § 4 PROCESSOR

-Our service providers (processors) include agencies, printing companies, letter shops, call centers, logistics companies and data centers, as well as providers of advertising, IT and analysis.
+Our service providers (Processors) include agencies, printing companies, letter shops, call centres, logistics companies and data centres, as well as providers of advertising, IT and analysis.
 Our providers are prohibited from processing your data for any purpose other than that which we have agreed.
-We have concluded agreements with these providers regarding the processing of data on our behalf (Article 28 GDPR).
+We have concluded agreements with these providers regarding the processing of data on our behalf.

 § 5 OBJECTION TO OR WITHDRAWAL OF CONSENT FOR THE PROCESSING OF YOUR DATA

-(1) If you have given consent for your data to be processed, you may withdraw that consent at any time.
+(1) In instances where you have given consent for your data to be processed, you may withdraw that consent at any time.
 Such a withdrawal of consent affects the permissibility of processing your personal data after you have communicated it to us.

 (2) To the extent that the processing of your personal data is supported by a balancing of interests, you may object to the processing of your data.
 This is the case where the processing is, in particular, not necessary for the performance of a contract with you, which we will indicate in each of the respective descriptions of functions.
 In making such an objection, we ask you to explain the reasons why we should not process your personal data the way we did.
 In the case you submit a reasoned objection, we will examine the facts and either stop processing/adjust how we process your data or present compelling legitimate grounds for why we may continue to process your data.